Vasiliy Lomachenko: Lomachenko vs. Piriyapinyo

 Lomachenko made his first title defense against mandatory challenger Chonlatarn Piriyapinyo of Thailand.
-This fight took place on the undercard of the Pacquiao vs. Algieri on HBO PPV bout on November 22, 2014 at the Cotai Arena, Venetian Resort in Macao.
-Although Piritapinyo's record of 52 wins and 1 loss made the fight sound challenging for Lomachenko, the only time he stepped up in his 11-year career was in 2012 against Chris John, which he lost via unanimous decision.
+This fight took place on the undercard of Manny Pacquiao vs. Chris Algieri on HBO PPV bout on November 22, 2014, at the Cotai Arena, Venetian Resort in Macao.
+Although Piriyapinyo's record of 52 wins and 1 loss made the fight sound challenging for Lomachenko, the only time he stepped up in his 11-year career was in 2012 against Chris John, which he lost via unanimous decision.
 Lomachenko handled his opponent easily, hurting him a few times and scoring a knockdown at the end of the fourth round.
 In the seventh round, Lomachenko stopped using his left hand; it was later confirmed that he injured that hand.
 Lomachenko won a unanimous decision with the scores of 120–107 on all three of the judges' scorecards.
 Lomachenko landed 368 of 1006 punches thrown (37%) and Piriyapinyo landed 94 of his 501 thrown (19%).